dkwon17/che-workspace-telemetry-client/backend-base/README.md

 * JDK 11+
 * Apache Maven 3.8.1+

+## Devworkspace telemetry support
+Since version backend-base version 0.0.34, Che server workspace telemetry support has been replaced in favour of Devworkspace telemetry.
+Version 0.0.32 is the latest version supporting Che server workspace telemetry.

 ## Building

 Be sure to set `devworkspace.id` in `src/main/resources/application.properties` or set it on the command line during the maven run: